ScrutonK/2022-ona-assignments/Project/Final-Report.md

-Final_Report
+USPTO Project Report
 ================

+**Submitted to:** Professor Roman Galperin

+**By:** Keel Scruton (260433121), Yulin Hong (), Carlos Fabbri Garcia (), Justine Nadeau-Routhier (260483869)

-# Executive Summary
+#### Executive Summary

-# Introduction
+#### Introduction

+#### Methodology

-# Methodology Following a series of steps beginning with selecting the
-data and the characteristic variables, creating advice networks, carrying out calculations of centrality score and application processing time, our consulting team was able to develop a linear regression model including network centrality and demographic attributes, and to provide recommendations to the USPTO for improving the patent application process.
+Following a series of steps beginning with selecting the data and the characteristic variables, creating advice networks, carrying out calculations of centrality score and application processing time, our consulting team was able to develop a linear regression model including network centrality and demographic attributes, and to provide recommendations to the USPTO for improving the patent application process.